 List of States

-At present, the Hague Child Abduction Convention has 93 Contracting States.
+At present, the Hague Child Abduction Convention has more than 90 Contracting States.
 States which were not yet Members of the Hague Conference on Private International Law – an intergovernmental organisation – in 1980 when the Convention was adopted by the Fourteenth Session of the Hague Conference, cannot sign and ratify the Convention with binding effect vis-à-vis all other Contracting States; they may “only” accede.
-Pursuant to Article 38 subsection 3 of the Convention, the accession only has effect between the acceding State and Contracting States having declared their acceptance of such accession.
-Therefore it may happen that a State appears in the list of Contracting States below, but in the second column instead of a date of entry into force is stated: “not yet in relation to Germany“.
+Pursuant to Article 38 subsection 4 of the Convention, the accession only has effect between the acceding State and Contracting States having declared their acceptance of such accession.
+Therefore it may happen that a State has acceded to the Convention, but the accession has no legal effect in relation to Germany yet.
 This means that Germany has not yet accepted the accession or the acceptance has not yet taken effect.
 Between Germany and the other State concerned, the Hague Child Abduction Convention does not (yet) apply in such cases.
+Accordingly, the respective States are not yet mentioned in the List of States.
+For an up-to-date list of all Contracting States to the Hague Child Abduction Convention please refer to the Status table provided by the Hague Conference on International Private Law.
+In child abduction cases between EU Member States the 1980 Hague Child Abduction Convention remains the legal basis for return; the Brussels II a-Regulation however contains some provisions modifying its application in relations between EU Member States (with the exception of Denmark).